-Warren Environmental: Our most typical projects are concrete structures in wastewater environments, such as lift stations, junction boxes, clarifiers, digesters and treatment plants.
-We also have potable water, chemical-resistant and fire-resistant products, but most of our work is focused on wastewater collection systems.
-We have an estimated 75-year lifespan on our coatings and applications, some of which go back 25 years and are still in service.
+Warren Environmental: Our most typical projects are concrete structures in wastewater environments, such as lift stations, junction boxes, clarifiers, digesters, and treatment plants.
+We also have potable water, chemical-resistant, and fire-resistant products, but most of our work is focused on wastewater collection systems.
+We have an estimated 75-year lifespan on our coatings and applications that go back 25 years ago that are still in service.

-Our product is environmentally-friendly and safe for both people and marine life.
-We believe anything that touches water or sewer will eventually make its way back into the aquifer, so we're always striving to manufacturer products that will have no impact on the source.
+Our product is environmentally-friendly—safe for people and marine life.
+We believe anything that's touching water or sewer will eventually make its way back into the aquifer, so we're always striving to manufacturer products that will have no impact to the body source.
 Our potable water products are also safe for humans, ensuring no contaminants will leach into drinking water.

 Graco: How many applicators do you oversee, and what's your process for bringing them on board?

-It's a very detailed process from the perspective of wanting to build the company with people who want to be in business with us, and who we want to be in business with as well.
-They have to be focused on the same philosophy: safety, quality and clients.
+It's a very detailed process from the standpoint of wanting to build the company with folks who want to be in business with us, and we want to be in business with them.
+They have to be focused on the same philosophy: safety, quality, and clients.

 Graco: When you approached Graco, what were you looking for in terms of equipment?

-A&W Maintenance: We'd also like to credit Bobby Zaffino with the Paint Project (Graco distributor) for taking good care of us while we've worked to refine the system over the years.
+A&W Maintenance: We'd also like to credit Bobby Zaffino with The Paint Project (Graco distributor) for taking good care of us as we've worked to refine the system over the years.

 Graco: What were your applicators asking for?

-We also wanted the spray rigs to be super tough, so we built them with an 8 inch/20 cm box frame instead of a 6-inch/15 cm.
-In addition, we put electric hydraulic jacks on each corner and installed three times as many lights as previous trailers.
-We had the lights shifted in different angles, so they would be as efficient as possible in a variety of work environments.
+We also wanted the spray rigs to be super tough—building them with an eight-inch box frame instead of six-inch.
+Also, we put electric hydraulic jacks on each corner and installed three times as many lights as previous trailers.
+We had the lights shifted in different angles, so they would be as efficient as possible in different work environments.
 Finally, we integrated the fuel cells for both the air compressor and the generator.

-A&W Maintenance: One of our favourite features of the trailer is the exterior work lights and the strobe lights.
+A&W Maintenance: One of our favorite features of the trailer is the exterior work lights and the strobe lights.
 If we're working in traffic, they're just priceless.
-We're able to work more safely, keep our guys protected and make ourselves more visible to traffic and onlookers.
+We're able to work more safely, keep our guys protected and make us more visible to traffic and onlookers.

-Uniformity is a huge deal, especially when you're working with applicators.
+Uniformity is huge, especially when you're working with applicators.
 Every trailer needs to be the same, and every switch needs to be in the same spot.

-Wesley (A&W) spent a great deal of time figuring out where to mount the Graco pump, its fittings and all the hoses and electrical components that go with it to make sure they perfectly matched up.
+Wesley (A&W) spent a great deal of time understanding where to mount the Graco pump, the fittings, and all the hoses and electricals that go with it to make sure they perfectly matched up.
 We source the trailers from The Aluminum Trailer Company.